giovaz94/isee-project-2023-2024/docs/report.md

 However, one important aspect to take into consideration is that the outcome of that action may or not, depending on the environment, fail.
 Unfortunately, the JaKtA framework does not provide a way to return an outcome as a result of an external action.
-To address this, the environment store in a `Map` the outcome of the collection attempts performed by each blob so that in the succeeding reasoning cycle the agent can check the outcome and update its belief base accordingly.
+To address this, the environment store in a `Map` (see [Listing 3](#listing3))the outcome of the collection attempts performed by each blob so that in the succeeding reasoning cycle the agent can check the outcome and update its belief base accordingly.

 <div align="center" style="font-size: 0.9em; color: gray;">

-_(<a id="listing2">Listing 2</a>): Definition of the `SimulationEnvironment` class with the data structure used to store the outcomes of the collection attempts._
+_(<a id="listing3">Listing 3</a>): Definition of the `SimulationEnvironment` class with the data structure used to store the outcomes of the collection attempts._

 </div>